short-greg/mistify/README.md

 ## Brief Overview

-Mistify consists of several subpackages
+Mistify consists of subpackages for inference operations, fuzzification and defuzzification, and preprocessing and postprocessing.
+It incldes

-- **mistify**: Contains the core functions used for fuzzification and inference.
+- **mistify**: The core functions used for fuzzification and inference.
 - **mistify.fuzzify**: Modules for building fuzzifiers and defuzzifiers.
-Contains a variety of shapes or other fuzzification and defuzzification modules to use.
+Has a variety of shapes or other fuzzification and defuzzification modules to use.
 - **mistify.infer**: Modules for performing inference operations such as Or Neurons, Intersections, Activations etc.
 - **mistify.process**: Modules for preprocessing or postprocessing on the data to input into the fuzzy system
 - **mistify.systems**: Modules for building systems more easily.
-- **mistify.utils**: Contains utilities used by other modules in Mistify.
+- **mistify.utils**: Utilities used by other modules in Mistify.

 ## Usage

-Mistify's primary prupose is to build neurofuzzy systems.
-They can be built using Pytorch's
+Mistify's primary prupose is to build neurofuzzy systems or fuzzy neural networks using the the framework of PyTorch.

 Here is a (non-working) example that uses alternating Or and And neurons.
 ```bash